 SC 2000 PROTECTION OF ADULTS NOVEMBER 2022 PREL.
 DOC.
-NO 4 (SECOND REVISED VERSION)
+NO 4 (THIRD REVISED VERSION)

 Title Revised draft Practical Handbook on the Operation of the 2000 Protection of Adults Convention Document Prel.
 Doc.
-No 4 of July 2023 (second revised version) Author PB with the assistance of the Working Group on the development of a draft Practical Handbook under the 2000 Convention Agenda Item TBD Mandate(s) C&D No 31 of CGAP 2020; C&D No 26 of CGAP 2021 Objective To obtain comments on the amendments to the revised draft Practical Handbook from interested HCCH Members.
-Comments should focus on the track changes .
-Observers who participated in the First Meeting of the Special Commission (SC) on the practical operation of the 2000 Protection of Adults Convention have, since the SC, provided comments on existing examples and made suggestions for additional examples.
-All comments should be submitted in a separate document with reference to relevant paragraph, example and / or footnote number(s).
-The PB is grateful to the Working Group for its assistance in the review of the draft Practical Handbook.
-Comments should be sent to: secretariat[at]hcch.net by 15 September 2023.
-Action to be Taken For Action For Approval For Decision For Information Annexes - Annex I: Implementation Checklist of the 2000 Convention (Prel.
+No 4 of February 2024 (third revised version) Author PB with the assistance of the Working Group on the development of a draft Practical Handbook under the 2000 Convention Agenda Item TBD Mandate(s) C&D No 31 of CGAP 2020; C&D No 26 of CGAP 2021 Objective To obtain the approval of HCCH Members on the Practical Handbook on the Operation of the 2000 Protection of Adults Convention.
+The Practical Handbook aims to assist Contracting Parties with the interpretation and practical implementation of the 2000 Convention.
+Changes highlighted in yellow show changes made to the second revised version of the document.
+In the absence of any objection within eight weeks of its circulation, the Practical Handbook will be taken to be approved.
+Action to be Taken For Action For Approval For Decision For Information Annexes Annex I: Implementation Checklist of the 2000 Convention (Prel.
 Doc.
-No 3 of September 2020 - to be inserted later) - Annex II: Text of the 2000 Convention (to be inserted later) Related Documents Explanatory Report on the 2000 Convention
+No 3 of September 2020 - to be inserted later) Annex II: Conclusions and Recommendations adopted at the First Meeting of the Special Commission on the practical operation of the 2000 Protection of Adults Convention, 9 - 11 November 2022 (to be inserted later) Annex III: Text of the 2000 Convention (to be inserted later) Annex IV: Recommended Model Forms under the 2000 Convention (to be inserted later) Related Documents Explanatory Report on the 2000 Convention